kwchang0831/svelte-QWER/README.md

 ## Learn More

-Please read more at [Intro to QWER](https://svelte-qwer.vercel.app//intro).
+Please read more at [Intro to QWER](https://svelte-qwer.vercel.app/intro-to-QWER) and [About QWER](https://svelte-qwer.vercel.app/about).

 ## ❓ Issues / Problems / Questions